-a.
-Employees hired into project positions from regular positions without a break in service will have bumping rights per Article 7.7.B.

-- b.
-Employees hired directly into project positions have no bumping rights. - C. Recall List: Affected employees shall be placed on the recall list for the classification held prior to the layoff, regardless of the layoff option chosen.
+- a.
+Employees hired into project positions from regular positions will have bumping rights per Article 7.9.b. - b.
+Employees hired directly into project positions have no bumping rights. - 7.9.c Recall List: Affected employees shall be placed on the recall list for the classification held prior to the layoff, regardless of the layoff option chosen.
 Employees who accept a temporary or extra help position will retain their recall rights and placement on the recall list for a regular position.